rogithub/communicator/README.md

 ```

 ### Sending messages
-In order to emit events from our application to other applications,
-we instantiate an IEventSender object then we use
+In order to emit events we instantiate an IEventSender object then we use
 one of its overloads to send all three kinds of messages.

 ```cs